 Zoning administrators work for city or state governments evaluating and approving property use applications.
 These positions usually require experience in urban planning or zoning.
-The job growth outlook for this field is about average.
+The job growth outlook for this field is much faster than average.

 Zoning administrators enforce land-use codes within a municipality.
 They interpret these codes, review permit applications and coordinate enforcement efforts.
 Zoning administrators are generally required to have significant urban planning or zoning experience and a high school diploma or bachelor's degree in a related field.

 |Required Education||Varies by municipality; high school diploma minimum, bachelor's degree in urban planning, engineering or related field may be required|

 |Other Requirements||Several years of experience in planning and zoning and a valid driver's license|

 |Projected Job Growth (2018-2028)*||11% for all urban and regional planners|

 |Median Salary (2018)*||$73,050 for all urban and regional planners|

 Source: *U.S. Bureau of Labor Statistics